autodiff/autodiff/README.md

 **autodiff** is a C++17 library that uses modern and advanced programming techniques to enable automatic computation of derivatives in an efficient, easy, and intuitive way.

-We welcome you to use **autodiff** and recommend us any improvements you think it is necessary.
-You may want to do so by chatting with us on our [Gitter Community Channel][gitter] and/or by making proposals by creating a [GitHub issue][issues].

 ## Demonstration